-The archangel Michael is one of three namedangels in Abrahamic tradition, and is ranked as the commander of the army of God.
-Generally seen as the foil to Satan (former angel Lucifer), Michael is one of the most important Angels in the Company of Heaven, as well as the most Badass.
+The archangel Michael is one of the named angels in the Abrahamic tradition, and is ranked as the commander of The Armies of Heaven.
+Generally seen as the foil to Satan (former angel Lucifer), Michael is one of the most important Angels in the Company of Heaven, as well as a first-class badass.
 Unless Jesus (or Mary) does it personally, Michael will be the one who finally banishes or kills Lucifer for good.
-Interestingly though, while the Book of Revelation (as quoted above) depicts Michael as leading the heavenly host in this fight, the iconic image of him standing over a defeated Lucifer and kicking him out of heaven personally actually comes from non-canonical texts, and got folded into popular mythology over time.
+Interestingly though, while the Book of Revelation depicts Michael as leading the heavenly host in this fight, the iconic image of him standing over a defeated Lucifer and kicking him out of heaven personally actually comes from non-canonical texts, and got folded into popular mythology over time.

 Michael has commonly been depicted banishing Lucifer from heaven by using the sword, so the Sword of Michael may show up in fiction quite a bit.
 Said sword is often granted the epithet "Flaming" and Michael himself is strongly associated with the fire element.
 He's sometimes identified with the Angel of the Sword who guards the way back to Eden.

 In occult grimoires, he is listed as the planetary angel of the Sun, ruling over the sign of Leo and being described as "arrogant and prideful".
 This is sometimes present as Genius Bonus in some works.